 - Can you insist that someone takes a photo off their website?
 It is hard to do it, but possible.

-- Can you insist that a social network takes a picture down?
+- What if someone uses your photo to impersonate and defame you on social media?
+Can you insist that a social network takes a picture down?
 Generally no.

 - Can you stop someone taking a photo of you?
 Sometimes.